 The Boniuk Institute was founded in 2013 with a generous gift from Houston philanthropists Dr. Milton and Laurie Boniuk.
 The Institute is an expansion of the Boniuk Center that was previously established at Rice University in 2004 with a charge to study and advance religious tolerance through research, education, community engagement and the arts.
 In 2023, under new university leadership, the Boniuk Institute received an expanded charge--to become a premier interdisciplinary research and scholarly institute focusing on religious pluralism and tolerance.

-The Boniuk's interest in promoting religious acceptance was sparked at Baylor College of Medicine, where, as the Caroline F. Elles Chair of Opthalmology, Dr. Boniuk interacted with hundreds of medical students and residents of divergent backgrounds.
-His interest grew stronger after he was asked to serve on the board of Houston's newly established Holocaust museum.
-“I thought to myself, ‘It is very difficult to teach tolerance.
+The Boniuk's interest in promoting religious acceptance was sparked during Dr. Boniuk's tenure at Baylor College of Medicine, where, as the Caroline F. Elles Chair of Ophthalmology, he interacted with hundreds of medical students and residents of diverse backgrounds.
+Dr. Boniuk's interest grew stronger after he was asked to serve on the board of Houston's newly established Holocaust Museum.
+"I thought to myself, it is very difficult to teach tolerance.
 People are too busy.
-It's not a priority for them,’” Milton explained.
+It's not a priority for them," he explained.
 "I decided to do something to change that."